By Steve Hammons

 At the same time, he seemed to include a larger range of potential applications of new knowledge in his idea that transcendent warfare activities can be helpful for national defense and on many levels.

 Joeseph McMoneagle, a retired U.S. Army intelligence chief warrant officer, was "Remote Viewer #001" of Project STAR GATE.
-That project researched and implemented the specific ESP protocol called remote viewing in support of numerous Department of Defense and national intelligence agencies for twenty years.
+That project researched and implemented the specific ESP protocol called remote viewing in support of numerous U.S. agencies related to defense, national security and the intelligence community.

 McMoneagle is the author of four nonfiction books on the subject of remote viewing.
 "Few realize the extent to which the government will go to use paranormal abilities in solving problems with critical national implications," he says.